Guidance

 The UK may impose the following types of sanctions measures:

-• immigration sanctions, barring entry to the country, administered by the Home Office
+- immigration sanctions, barring entry to the country, administered by the Home Office

-• transport sanctions (divided into aircraft and shipping sanctions), including de-registering or controlling the movement of aircraft and ships, often preventing them from docking in UK ports or landing in UK airports, administered by the Department for Transport (DfT)
+- transport sanctions (divided into aircraft and shipping sanctions), including de-registering or controlling the movement of aircraft and ships, often preventing them from docking in UK ports or landing in UK airports, administered by the Department for Transport (DfT).

-Sanctioned individuals, entities, planes or ships are referred to as 'designated persons.'
+Sanctioned individuals, entities, aeroplanes or ships are referred to as 'designated persons.'
 This guidance is primarily focused on the financial sanctions regime (which aims to prevent money flows to and from designated persons), although it does in places address some of the other kinds of sanctions too.

-The government's main page on sanctions includes contact details for the relevant departments that administer each of the non-financial regimes (these are explained in more detail below), and signposts where to go to submit a licence application for exceptions to these regimes.
+HM Government's main page on sanctions includes contact details for the relevant departments that administer each of the non-financial regimes (these are explained in more detail below), and signposts where to go to submit a licence application for exceptions to these regimes.

 Though unusual, there are some sanctions relating to whole jurisdictions.
-For example, legislation introduced in July 2022 (PDF, 60 Pages, 218K) made it illegal to provide some services to clients in Russia.
-However, more frequently, sanctions will relate to a list of individuals, entities, ships or planes.
-These lists are often titled as being related to a given jurisdiction It is important to understand, for example, that just because there is a sanctions regime for Yemen, this does not mean that all Yemeni people and entities are subject to sanctions.
-It also does not mean that sanctions regimes cannot relate to individuals who live in, or are from the UK.
-For example, sanctions under the Islamic State/Da'esh regime have resulted in a number of UK nationals becoming designated persons as they were explicitly named on the sanctions list.
+For example, legislation introduced in July 2022 made it illegal to provide some services to clients in Russia.
+However, more frequently, sanctions will relate to a list of individuals, entities, ships or aeroplanes.
+These lists are often titled as being related to a given jurisdiction.

 Why do I need to know about sanctions?

-Most firms primarily need to know about the sanctions regime to the point of being able to make sure they avoid unwittingly providing services or funds to a designated person or in any other way breaching the legislation, and fulfilling the associated reporting obligations (more detail is provided on these below).
+Most firms need to know about the sanctions regime to the point of being able to make sure they avoid unwittingly providing services or funds to a designated person, or in any other way breaching the legislation and fulfilling the associated reporting obligations (more detail is provided on these below).
 This duty is still a very challenging one, in part because the number of designated persons and the prohibitions they are subject to has expanded at a rapid pace and keeping up with the pace of change is demanding.

 It is important that you carry out thorough due diligence checks to identify whether a person (whether natural or legal) is designated.
-When dealing with a non-natural person, in order to understand whether they are impacted by the sanctions regime you will also have to consider any counter-parties, beneficial owners or individuals with possible control of the entity.
+When dealing with a non-natural person, to understand whether they are impacted by the sanctions regime you will also have to consider any counterparties, beneficial owners or individuals with possible control of the entity.
 When providing services to another firm, where they are seeking your services on behalf of their client, you may also need to consider whether this underlying client is a designated person, and the origin and destination of funds via your firm's client or office accounts.

 Below is a non-exhaustive list of less direct ways you might encounter a designated person: